 Encourage all members of your staff to get involved in generating ideas for new posts that can help you reach people in your community with messages that are relevant to them.
 From developing contests to creating video interviews about topics related to funeral planning, every person in your firm can bring something unique to your social media marketing.

 Facebook just makes sense as the primary focus of your social media strategy.
-According to recent Pew Research Center surveys, 68% of U.S. adults use Facebook.
-In addition, the surveys reveal that most Facebook users (74%) say they visit the website on a daily basis.
+According to recent Pew Research Center surveys, over 60% of U.S. adults use Facebook.
+In addition, the surveys reveal that most Facebook users (seven in ten) say they visit the website on a daily basis.

 Once you’re satisfied with your Facebook strategy and performance, you can begin developing a presence on other social media platforms.
-For example, Instagram has emerged as a platform that can help firms share in-the-moment visual content from their community outreach and volunteer events.
+For example, Instagram is a platform that can help firms share in-the-moment visual content from their community outreach and volunteer events.

 One common concern for brands that are just starting out on social media is that they won’t have enough content to post on a regular basis, or that people simply won’t be interested in what they have to say.
 But once you get started (and, as previously mentioned, get your team involved), you’ll likely be surprised by how much content you can come up with to share with your community.